MansourM/ez-docker-for-laravel/README.md

 ## :compass: TODOs

+- [ ] APP_ENV in laravel.dockerfile is affecting build cache when building different env after each other
 - [ ] test user:pass format
 - [ ] add flags like -d on laravel new to go with the default instead of prompting the user, etc
 - [ ] image/build cache seems to be effected when service/container name is changed -> research this